abstrnoah/nixphile/README.md

 ```

 assuming he has in `flake.nix` a derivation named `portable` for just this
 occasion.
-The script will detect that he doesn't have root privileges on this
+Finding no existing version of Nix, the script will fallback to
-machine and use `nix-portable` instead.
-To run any applications (e.g. `vim`)
+obtaining `nix-portable` and proceeding in portable mode.
+To run any
-included in the `portable` package, Wallace will need to use `nix-portable`
+applications (e.g. `vim`) included in the `portable` package, Wallace will need
-(which has been installed at `~/.nixphile/bin/nix-portable`).
-Assuming Wallace's
+to use `nix-portable` (which has been installed at
+`~/.nixphile/bin/nix-portable`).
+Assuming Wallace's dotfiles add
-dotfiles add `~/.nixphile/bin` to `$PATH`, he can run `vim` portably by going
+`~/.nixphile/bin` to `$PATH`, he can run `vim` portably by going

 ```sh
 nix-portable vim